-Turtles need UVB light.
-They need it to warm up, dry their shell, and to soak up UV rays.
+Turtles need UVB light to warm up, dry their shell, and to soak up UV rays.
 Here is what you need to know about UVB lights for turtles.

 If you have an indoor pet turtle or tortoise, it will absolutely, 100% need UV-B and UV-A light.